asdf-vm/asdf-elixir/README.md

 Be sure to also install the correspoding Erlang/OTP version with asdf-erlang, and to have both selected versions in your `.tool-versions` file.

+## Compiling from a git reference

+You can compile your own elixir from a commit reference from the [elixir github repository](https://github.com/elixir-lang/elixir/commits/master), by specifying the version to install as `ref-<commit reference>`.

 ## Elixir escripts support